Learn ➜ Material Health Guides ➜ Fragrance Guide

 What are plant-based substrates?

-This differentiates from substrates that are not plant-based, like regular candle wax, which is made of paraffin (which comes from petroleum), or the glues used to adhere scent to incense sticks.
+Examples of substrates that are100% plant-based include: hemp or cotton candle wicks,100% coconut or soy candle wax, or sticks, or leaves.
+This is just to differentiate from substrates that are not plant-based, like regular paraffin candle wax (which comes from petroleum), or the glues used to adhere scent to incense sticks.

 What is a tallow candle?